Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Results

 \subsection{Length scales and flow structure}

 Kinetic energy spectra, $\widehat{E}_u(k)$, and temperature variance spectra, $\widehat{E}_{\vartheta}(k)$, are shown in Figure \ref{F:spectra} for a range of Rayleigh numbers.
 As expected, near the onset of convection for $\Rat = 10$, both $\widehat{E}_u(k)$ and $\widehat{E}_{\vartheta}(k)$ show a well-defined peak near $k/k_{box}=10$, corresponding to ten unstable wavelengths in the domain.
 A broadening of dynamically active wavenumbers is observed in both spectra as $\Rat$ is increased.
-Figure \ref{F:spectra}\subref{energy_spectra_scaled} shows the kinetic energy spectra compensated by the Kolmogorov scaling of $k^{-5/3}$.
-We find that the scaling of the kinetic energy spectra near $k/k_{box} \approx 10$ is somewhat steeper than this classical scaling; a scaling closer to $k^{-5/2}$ provided a better fit.
-This data suggests that an inertial subrange, at least in regards to its classical definition of being absent of forcing and dissipation, does not arise for the range of parameter values accessible here.
+Figure \ref{F:spectra}\subref{energy_spectra_scaled} shows the kinetic energy spectra compensated by the Kolmogorov scaling of $k^{-5/3}$, which we find agrees well with the data.
 The red dashed curve shows the baroclinic kinetic energy spectra for a simulation with $\Rat = 200$ that includes the LSV.
 Comparison of the spectra at $\Rat = 200$ for cases with and without the LSV indicates that significantly more energy is present in the smallest wavenumbers when the LSV is present.
 This difference, along with the findings reported in Section \ref{S:Nu_Re}, suggests that the presence of more energy in the largest length scales contributes to more efficient heat and momentum transport.
 The temperature variance spectra shown in Figure \ref{F:spectra}\subref{temp_spectra} corroborate this behavior; with the LSV we find significantly more energy in the $k/k_{box}=1$ mode in comparison to the same case without a LSV.
 We also note that in comparison to $\widehat{E}_{u}(k)$, we find that $\widehat{E}_{\vartheta}(k)$ shows a significantly slower decay in amplitude with increasing $k$, indicating that buoyancy forcing in the vicinity of the critical wavenumber remains important even at very large values of $\Rat$.
 The compensated temperature variance spectra shown in Figure \ref{F:spectra}(d) illustrates this slow decay where an empirical scaling of $k^{-2/5}$ flattens the spectra in the intermediate wavenumber range.